JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 - **Trust-region methods (TR, TRDH)** [@aravkin-baraldi-orban-2022] and [@leconte-orban-2023],
 - **Quadratic regularization methods (R2, R2N)** [@diouane-habiboullah-orban-2024] and [@aravkin-baraldi-orban-2022],
-- **Levenbergh-Marquardt methods (LM, LMTR)** [@aravkin-baraldi-orban-2024].
+- **Levenberg-Marquardt methods (LM, LMTR)** [@aravkin-baraldi-orban-2024].

 These methods rely solely on the gradient and Hessian(-vector) information of the smooth part $f$ and the proximal mapping of the nonsmooth part $h$ in order to compute steps.
 Then, the objective function $f + h$ is used only to accept or reject trial points.
-Moreover, they can handle cases where Hessian approximations are unbounded[@diouane-habiboullah-orban-2024] and [@leconte-orban-2023-2], making the package particularly suited for large-scale, ill-conditioned, and nonsmooth problems.
+Moreover, they can handle cases where Hessian approximations are unbounded [@diouane-habiboullah-orban-2024] and [@leconte-orban-2023-2], making the package particularly suited for large-scale, ill-conditioned, and nonsmooth problems.

 # Statement of need